 Not Being Specific

-When making a web design proposal, it is important to be as specific as possible.
+When writing a proposal for a project, it is important to be as specific as possible.
 Using a website design proposal template can help you provide detailed information efficiently.
 Provide details about the project scope, timeline, and budget, among other relevant information.

 If you do not provide enough detail, it may look unprofessional, and your client might start questioning the value of your web design services.